ivaylo-andonov/track-search-service/README.md

 ### GraphQL API for track search service
-Expose a GraphQl schema with main queries and mutations related to music tracks data.
+А GraphQl schema exposing queries and mutations that interact with music track data.

 ---
 ## Technologies used